jacobmartinez3d/tdgg-demo/README.md

 ```
 This should expose the tdgam module for importing within Touch Designer.
 For development it is recommended to instead use a hardlink or symlink to a local development directory.

-#### Back up and replace default 'menu.tox'
+#### Back up and replace default `menu.tox`
 TDGam is implemented within touch designer as a modification to the main UI.
-In order to make this modification you must first back up the original menu.tox and then copy the one included with this repo. **Please be cautious with this step and don't forget to back up your existing mainmenu.tox.**
+In order to make this modification you must first back up the original menu.tox and then copy the one included with this repo. **Please be cautious with this step and don't forget to back up your existing `mainmenu.tox.`**

 1. rename the menu.tox:
 ```